SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/recipient-permissions.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 5b690bcb-c6df-4511-90e1-08ca91f43b37

-description: "Learn about permissions that are required to manage recipients in Exchange Server 2016."
+description: "Summary: Learn about permissions that are required to manage recipients in Exchange Server 2016."
 ---

 # Recipients Permissions

-Learn about permissions that are required to manage recipients in Exchange Server 2016.
+ **Summary**: Learn about permissions that are required to manage recipients in Exchange Server 2016.

 The permissions required to perform tasks to manage recipients vary depending on the procedure being performed or the cmdlet you want to run.